Kautenja/PotatoChips/README.md

 ## VRC6

-VRC6 is an emulation of the Konami VRC6 sound chip from the Nintendo Entertainment System (NES) for VCV Rack.
+VRC6 is an emulation of the Konami VRC6 audio processing unit from the Nintendo Entertainment System (NES) for VCV Rack.
 The VRC6 chip contains two pulse wave generators, and a quantized saw wave generator.

 <p align="center">
 <img alt="VRC6" src="img/VRC6.png" height="380px">